ristau/Tweetster/README.md

 - [/] User can load more tweets once they reach the bottom of the feed using infinite loading similar to the actual Twitter client - in progress
 - [X] User should be able to unfavorite and should decrement favorite count.
-- [/] User should be able to unretweet should decrement the retweet count - in progress
+- [X] User should be able to unretweet should decrement the retweet count.
 - [/] User can pull to refresh. - in progress

 Partially implemented all the optionals.
 Can favorite and unfavorite, with incrementing and decrementing the correct fav count.